hakluke/how-to-exit-vim/README.md

 ## The Flipper Zero / BadUSB / Ducky Script way

 Credit: @0xphk
-* on FlipperZero, choose correct keyboard layout first (<config)
+* set correct keyboard layout in FlipperZero (<config)
-* if using Duck Toolkit, set layout in settings
+* if using Duck Toolkit, set keyboard layout in sidebar
+* if using PayloadStudio, set keyboard layout in settings
 * tested on FlipperZero and WHID Cactus
 ```
 DELAY 1000